Arithmetic of Borcherds products: Introduction

 The goal of this paper is to combine the above theories to compute the divisor of a Borcherds product on the integral model of an orthogonal Shimura variety.
 We show that such a divisor is given as a prescribed linear combination of special divisors, exactly as in the generic fiber.

-The first such results were obtained by Bruinier, Burgos Gil, and K\"uhn, who worked on Hilbert modular surfaces (a special type of signature $(2,2)$ orthogonal Shimura variety).
-Those results were later extended to more general orthogonal Shimura varieties by H\"ormann \cite{hor:thesis, hor:book}, but with some strong restrictions.
+The first such results were obtained by Bruinier, Burgos Gil, and K\"uhn \cite{BBK}, who worked on Hilbert modular surfaces (a special type of signature $(2,2)$ orthogonal Shimura variety).
+Those results were later extended to more general orthogonal Shimura varieties by H\"ormann \cite{hor:thesis, hor:book}, but with some restrictions.

-Our results extend H\"ormann's, but with essentially no restrictions.
-For example, our results include cases where the integral model is not smooth, cases where the divisors in question may have irreducible components supported in nonzero characteristics, and even cases where the Shimura variety is compact (so that one cannot use $q$-expansions to study the divisor of the Borcherds product).
+Our results extend H\"ormann's, but with substantially weaker hypotheses.
+For example, our results include cases where the integral model is not smooth, cases where the divisors in question may have irreducible components supported in nonzero characteristics, and even cases where the Shimura variety is compact (so that one has no theory of $q$-expansions with which to analyze the arithmetic properties of Borcherds products).